Individualist anarchism: Egoism

-This position on property is quite different from the Native American, natural law, form of individualist anarchism which defends the inviolability of the private property that has been earned through labor.
-However, Benjamin Tucker rejected the natural rights philosophy and adopted Stirner's egoism in 1886, with several others joining with him.
-This split the American individualists into fierce debate, "with the natural rights proponents accusing the egoists of destroying libertarianism itself".
+This position on property is quite different from the native American, natural law, form of individualist anarchism which defends the inviolability of the private property that has been earned through labor.
 Other egoists include James L. Walker, Sidney Parker, Dora Marsden and John Beverly Robinson.
 In Russia, individualist anarchism inspired by Stirner combined with an appreciation for Friedrich Nietzsche attracted a small following of bohemian artists and intellectuals such as Lev Chernyi as well as a few lone wolves who found self-expression in crime and violence.
 They rejected organizing, believing that only unorganized individuals were safe from coercion and domination, believing this kept them true to the ideals of anarchism.
 This type of individualist anarchism inspired anarcha-feminist Emma Goldman.

-Although Stirner's philosophy is individualist, it has influenced some libertarian communists and anarcho-communists.
-"For Ourselves Council for Generalized Self-Management" discusses Stirner and speaks of a "communist egoism" which is said to be a "synthesis of individualism and collectivism" and says that "greed in its fullest sense is the only possible basis of communist society".
-Forms of libertarian communism such as Situationism are influenced by Stirner.
-Anarcho-communist Emma Goldman was influenced by both Stirner and Peter Kropotkin and blended their philosophies together in her own as shown in books of hers such as Anarchism And Other Essays.